HUF(Hindu Undivided Family) - Guide on How to Reduce Tax Liability

 The following incomes are not taxed as income of HUF

 a.
 If a member transfers his self-acquired property to the HUF without receiving proper sale consideration, income from such property is not taxable in the hands of the HUF.
-It will continue to be taxed in the hands of the member.

 d.
 Personal income of the members cannot be treated as income of HUF.
-“Stridhan” is an absolute property of a woman, hence income from it is not taxable as income of HUF.

 e.
 Income from an individual property of the daughter is not taxable in the hands of HUF even if such property is vested into HUF by the daughter.